-Unlike recordings made by onboard equipment installed for accident investigation purposes, recordings from private devices such as mobile phones, cameras, or tablets, and content uploaded on social media have no protection whatsoever, even on so-called "private" pages.
+Unlike recordings made by onboard equipment installed for accident investigation purposes, recordings from private devices such as mobile phones, cameras, or tablets, and content uploaded on social media - whether by pilots themselves, or featuring pilots, or the flight deck environment - have no protection whatsoever, even on so-called "private" pages.

 This content can always generate undesirable attention and be subject to misinterpretation and misuse.
 Consequently, images taken by (or of) pilots have a strong potential of being used as evidence in disciplinary procedures against them or their colleagues on the flight deck.
 Pilots should remember that it takes only one upload for any content to become permanent and therefore retrievable for later use.

-In a recent case, a pilot was suspended by his airline without notice, or opportunity for defense, due to a comment he made on a theoretically "protected" social page that was taken out of context by a web news portal.
+In a recent case, a pilot was suspended by his airline without notice or opportunity for defence, due to a comment he made on a theoretically "protected" social page that was taken out of context by a web news portal.
+In another case, an airline grounded both pilots following the upload of a video in the flight deck taken by a passenger.